bijay135/docker-magento2/readme.md

 - Rabbitmq

 # Feature highlights
-- Created with simplicity and ease of use in mind, inspied by [meanbee/docker-magento2](https://github.com/meanbee/docker-magento2)
+- Created with simplicity and ease of use in mind, inspired by [meanbee/docker-magento2](https://github.com/meanbee/docker-magento2)
 - Production grade optimization done on each services
 - Permissions shared flawlessly between cli container and host using non-root mode, fixed umask and group
 - Correct project permissions pre set permanently with inheritance
 - Different setup mode for local / server with easy initilization script
 - Easy environment variables to run frequently used cli commands inside container easily
-- Docker compose files seperated precisely between local and server with a base
+- Docker compose files separated precisely between local and server with a base
 - Simple env file for docker-compose to change services variables easily

 # Contents Overview